BlockSigner/cove/site/content/english/hr.md

 {{< content >}}
 {{% heading %}}
 # Sign electronically in HR
-With Skribble you sign legally and easily in a digital way – <br class="hide-for-mobile">from employment contracts to certificates and wage statements.
+With Skribble you sign legally and easily in a digital way – from employment contracts to certificates and wage statements.
 {{% /heading %}}
 {{< picture vertical-hr-main 560 "Three women holding a document in their hands" >}}
 {{< /content >}}